mikemerin/mikemerin.github.com/_posts/2017-08-25-Python-through-Ruby.md

 # Iterating with `for..in`
 ---
 `for` is useful, but we're sandwiching in our script between creating an empty array, pushing/appending to it, and then displaying it.
 It's better practice to do it all at once.
 Ruby can use `.map` to help, and we'll get to mapping in Python later, but for now we'll build off of the `for` method from before.
+After all `for` in Python is technically more useful and better practice overall, an Python mapping is more of a callback.
+Anyways here's how `for` works:

 ```ruby
 # Ruby